zDevelopers/BelovedBlocks/README.md

 ### Stonecutter

 The stonecutter is a tool that can smooth any of the three double slabs blocks.
 To use it, simply right click with this tool on the wished block and it will permute to a smooth block.
 Each use will decrease the item's durability by 1.
-The unbreaking enchantement does work when applied.
+The unbreaking enchantment does work when applied.
 The stonecutter can be crafted like shears in exceptions that the iron is replaced by diamonds:

 ![](http://amaury.carrade.eu/files/Minecraft/Plugins/BelovedBlocks/BB_Crafts_Stonecutter.png)